-Mariculture a viable biz proposition for coastal population: CMFRI environmental, technical and economic aspects of 159 mariculture units such as cage farming, seaweed cultivation and Integrated multi-trophic aquaculture (IMTA) in six coastal states, including Kerala.
+Mariculture is the cultivation, management, and harvesting of marine organisms in their natural environment.
+The study examined the social, environmental, technical and economic aspects of 159 mariculture units such as cage farming, seaweed cultivation and Integrated multi-trophic aquaculture (IMTA) in six coastal states including Kerala, a CMFRI release said.